moliver28/research-handbook/content/job-families/sales/success-service-offerings.md

 - Extensive experience with customer success metrics, KPIs, and reporting, with a focus on driving business outcomes.
 - Willingness to travel frequently within the region and globally as required.

-### Sr. Manager SSM Job Grade
+### Sr. Manager Success Services Manager Job Grade

-The Sr. Manager SSM is a job grade level 9.
+The Sr. Manager Success Services Manager is a job grade level 9.

-### Sr. Manager SSM Performance Indicators
+### Sr. Manager Success Services Manager Performance Indicators

 - [Services bookings and revenue per agreed plan](handbook/sales/#performance-indicators)
 - Successful launch and adoption of new service offerings
 - Customer Satisfaction

-### Sr. Manager SSM Career Ladder
+### Sr. Manager Success Services Manager Career Ladder

-The next steps for the Sr. Manager SSM Job Family would be to move to a Director, Success Services job family.
+The next steps for the Sr. Manager Success Services Manager Job Family would be to move to a Director, Success Services job family.

 ## Director, Success Services